basarat/typescript-collections/README.markdown

 Download collections.ts.
 Add it as a reference in your TypeScript code and start coding.

+A visual studio project is contained in the demo folder to show you sample usage.

 For run time:
 Load it using either a script tag (collections.js) or RequireJS.